 Vote for your favourite men's match from a shortlist of 10 over the decade

-Stefanos Tsitsipas defeated Dominic Thiem in a memorable contest to win the season-ending ATP Finals on Sunday as a decade of men’s tennis neared its conclusion.
+Stefanos Tsitsipas defeated Dominic Thiem in a memorable contest to win the season-ending ATP Finals as a decade of men’s tennis reached its conclusion.

 Roger Federer, Rafael Nadal and Novak Djokovic have dominated the sport for more than 15 years, but the London showpiece showcased the future of the game.

 With just the revamped Davis Cup finals to come this week we look back at some of the most significant contests to have been played in the men's game since 2010.

 To this day this match remains the longest Grand Slam final in history, lasting five hours and 53 minutes.

 The match remains central to the Djokovic-Nadal rivalry - the most prolific of the Open Era - and it was Djokovic who triumphed to win his third successive Grand Slam at the time.

 The Serbian fought back from a break down in the final set before he ripped off his shirt in celebration after a forehand winner sealed victory at 01:37 local time in Melbourne.